 A valid Arizona fishing license is required for anglers 10 years and older.
 Licensing information is available online at Arizona Game & Fish, or purchase a fishing license at a local dealer.

-The river is a fantastic place to canoe, see Paddle Maps for route information.
+The river is a fantastic place to canoe or kayak, see Paddle Maps for route information.
 A river access point is located at the Tuzigoot bridge.
 You can put in at the Tuzigoot bridge and take out at Dead Horse Ranch; or put in at Dead Horse Ranch and take out at 89A.
 Check the stream levels before planning your trip.
 There's lots of twists and turns so be aware of sleepers and strainers.
 When in doubt: Scout.

 - Keep pets on a leash.